putyourlightson/craft-autocomplete/README.md

 ## Contributing

-You can contribute autocompletion for third-party plugins (only) that are available in the plugin store.
-To do so, copy the `putyourlightson` folder and rename it to your GitHub username.
+You can contribute autocompletion for third-party plugins that are available in the plugin store.
+To do so, copy the `src/putyourlightson` folder and rename it to your GitHub username.
 Modify the classes accordingly and add a `@mixin` for your variable to the main `AutocompleteVariable` class.

 Ensure you follow the structure already in place, test that autocompletion works and submit a pull request.